 If a child discloses information, we will communicate with them in a way that is appropriate to their age, understanding and preference.
 The nature of how we respond will also depend on the substance and seriousness of the concerns and we may seek advice from advice and assessment or the Police to ensure that neither the safety of the child nor any subsequent investigation is jeopardised.
-Where concerns are raised from information given by a child, we recognise the importance of offering reassurance, but we cannot give confidentiality.
+Where concerns are raised from information given by a child we recognise the importance of offering reassurance but we cannot give confidentiality.

 We will be mindful in all communications with a child may lead to a criminal investigation and will not ask leading questions or attempt to investigate the allegation of abuse.
-If a child discloses, we will -
+If a child discloses we will -

 - Offer reassurance

 - Believe them

 - Listen

 - Allow them to talk at their own pace

 - Keep responses short, simple, slow, quiet and gentle and not interrogate.

 - Tell them they have done the right thing and not to blame

 - Remain calm and not make judgements

 - Not promise to keep a secret

 - Not examine them

-- Be observant for any nonverbal communications
+- Be observant for any non verbal communications

 - Say what we are going to do next, who we are going to contact and when

-- Record any visible marks/injuries on a skin map displayed on the safeguarding log.
+- Record any visible marks/injuries on a skin map displayed on the safeguarding log and contact the Gateway at the earliest opportunity for advice and guidance.

-How we record
+How we record and report

-RNPSLO settings have Logs to record accidents, incidents, and existing injuries.
-Children are observed during the day and any accident that happens whilst in our care is recorded.
-The parent is given notification of what has happened regarding any injury they may have sustained, the child's date of birth, what time it occurred, who dealt wit it, where it happened within the setting and two members of staff sign the written account along with the parent.
-Entries in the logs would involve situations, or incidents that happen within the setting during the child's time spent with us, the staff would note child's date of birth, the time of the incident, where it happened, what happened, and two staff to sign the account along with the parent.
-The existing injury log records any injury that the child has had prior to attending the setting.
-Two staff and the parent sign the record.
+RNPSLO settings have electriconic log sheets via FAMLY to record accidents, incidents and existing injuries.
+Children are observed during the day and any accident / incident that happens whilst in our care is recorded.

+The parent is given an instant notification of what has happened via FAMLY regarding any injury they may have sustained, the child's date of birth, what time it occurred, who dealt wit it, where it happened within the setting and two members of staff are stated as witnesses.
+The parent is able to acknowledge this instantly.

+Entries on the incident / accident sheets would involve situations, or incidents that happen within the setting during the child's time spent with us, the staff would note child's date of birth, the time of the incident, where it happened, what happened, and two staff are stated as witnesses.
+The parent is able to acknowledge this instantly.

+Entries on the pre-existing injury log records any injury that the child has had prior to attending the setting.
+A meeting with the parent would take place to enquire how the injury was sustained.
+If the explanation given by the Parent is consistent with the injury and the staff are content with the explanation then two members of staff are stated as witnesses and the parent is able to acknowledge this instantly.

+For any significant mark or injury that has been witnessed on the child and classed as a pre exsisting injury a (paper) pre-exisiting injry form, Observations/ discussion sheet and chronological sheet will be completed.
+A meeting may be called with the parent to enquire how the injury took place, unless the child is under a section 47 in which case the injury will be immediately called through to the Gateway.

+If after this explanation has been given and the staff members are not content then at the earliest opportunity

+(before the end of the session) the DSL will ring the Gateway for advice and guidance.

-RNPSLO use Safe-guarding logs to record concerns, marks, and incidents of a safeguarding nature.
+RNPSLO use Safeguarding logs provided by FAMLY to record concerns, marks and incidents of a safeguarding nature.